-Important dates: Steve will take on this challenge in February 2022, after competing at the delayed Tokyo 2020 Paralympic Games in August this year.
-In an ideal world, the project would have raised the funds by December 2021 (fingers crossed).
+Important dates: Steve will take on this challenge in February 2023, after competing at the delayed Tokyo 2020 Paralympic Games.
+In an ideal world, the project would have raised the funds by December 2022 (fingers crossed).

 A huge thank you to the people behind these rewards, I can't thank them enough for their support and belief in the Cairo to Cape Town World Record attempt.
 Can I please point out that no rewards will be sent out before the end of September, as I will be away in Tokyo for the Paralympic Games, so apologies in advance for this.
 Please read the reward items carefully, as they may have further instructions or longer delivery dates.